-Lango Camp is nestled in a dense forest with each of its six rooms elevated on stilts overlooking the Lango Bai.
+Lango Camp in the Congo is nestled in a dense forest with each of its six rooms elevated on stilts overlooking the Lango Bai.
 Canvas flaps lead you into your room with either two single beds or a double bed, along with an en suite bath with a hot shower and a brass sink.
 An upturned trunk provides storage space for your belongings.
 Each elevated room is surrounded by wraparound decks to ensure optimal views into the forest, and the best chance to spot the primates and other wildlife that live around the camp.

 Wooden pathways link all the rooms to the main areas.
 The traditional building styles of the local people were used to create this camp.
 Naturally-sourced materials like wood, thatch, and raffia panels helps the property to blend seamlessly into the environment and also minimizes human impact.
 Stylish, rustic, African furniture is sprinkled throughout the property.